WENDY TAYLOR CARLISLE - A Short Biography

 About her poetry Wendy says:

-She was a finalist for the Vern Cowles Poetry Chapbook Prize, 2013 and a quarter finalist for Concrete Wolf Chapbook Contest 2013 and the Mary Ballard poetry Chapbook Prize 2014.
-She has won The Bernice Blackgrove Award for Excellence for Discount Fireworks, and was runner up in the Cider Press Review Book Contest for the same book.
-She was awarded the Lipscomb Award from Centenary College and a Passager Poetry Contest award as well as an Argos Prize 3rd place Award (2014).
-She has been 11 times nominated for the Pushcart Prize and once for Best of Web. |
+A finalist for the Vern Cowles Poetry Chapbook Prize, 2013 and a quarter finalist for the Concrete Wolf Chapbook Contest 2013 and the Mary Ballard poetry Chapbook Prize 2014.
+She has won The Bernice Blackgrove Award for Excellence for Discount Fireworks, and was runner-up in the Cider Press Review Book Contest for the same book.
+She was awarded the Lipscomb Award from Centenary College and a Passager Poetry Contest Award as well as a 3rd place Argos Prize Award (2014).
+Likewise, she was the 2020 winner of the Phillip H. McMath Poetry Award for The Mercy of Traffic.
+And her new Manuscript was the 1st Runner-up for the Louis Award from Concrete Wolf in 2024.
+She has been nominated 16 times for the Pushcart Prize and once for Best of Web and twice for Best of Web without winning. |

 In general, I write every morning.
 I journal or I revise if nothing poetic is happening.
 As a rule, I keep worrying poems until they die of being overhandled.
 I've jettisoned a great many metaphors to gain the core idea of a poem.
 I usually write quite a long draft, then kept taking more and more away.
 The question I continually ask and hope someday to answer is how do I get to Rilke's "ten good lines."
 If I had the answer to that one, I'd be, as we say here, in high cotton.